catauggie/AnomalyData/README.md

 ## Usage

 To use the data in your research or projects, simply download the repository and access the relevant files.
-The data is provided in common formats (CSV, PCAP) for easy integration with various tools and frameworks.
+The data is provided in common formats .ipynb and .xlsx for easy integration with various tools and frameworks.

 When using the data, please cite the repository and its maintainers in your work.
 This helps to acknowledge the effort put into creating and curating the dataset.